 We were very happy with the graduation products we purchased, but there are many more options available today.
 HSLDA and a number of companies offer choices of graduation invitations and thank-you notes.
 In addition to the diplomas, caps and gowns, both HSLDA and Homeschool Diploma have honor cords now.
 Because of my kids’ GPAs, I would have ordered honor cords if they would have been available at the time.
 HSLDA even offers T-shirts with the graduating senior’s class year.

-As far as graduation ceremonies are concerned, a National Homeschool Graduation at Walt Disney World is planned for May 2015 (and after if there’s enough interest).
-You can check with your local or state homeschool organization about homeschool graduation ceremonies.
+As far as graduation ceremonies are concerned, you can check with your local or state homeschool organization about homeschool graduation ceremonies.
 Or have your own private ceremony – as small or as large as you wish.

 Homeschool high school graduation is the perfect time to celebrate the freedom homeschoolers enjoy.
 Participate in or design the experience that fits your unique graduating senior and family best.
 Congratulations to all the homeschool parents and students who have achieved such an incredible accomplishment!
 Now, celebrate! 🙂